carolynvs/carolynvanslyck.com/content/blog/2021-08-08-open-source-curious.md

 > This is part two in the series [Open Source: The Nice and Accurate Advice of Carolyn Van Slyck]({{< ref "2021-08-06-open-source-journey.md" >}})

 It feels like common wisdom lately that _obviously_ you should want to contribute to open source.
 But it isn't always clear why!
 It is unpaid work, so what do you get out of it?
 These are all going to seem like selfish reasons to get into open source.
-And they are!
+And they are.
 There are lots of warm fuzzy reasons to give your time away for free, but this is your life, if you are going to give up time that could be better spent doing other things, it better be for a good reason.

 Just keep in mind a short list of things that you should be doing _before_ giving your time away: taking care of yourself, your health, and your needs (yup, you are allowed to have those), eating, bathing, exercising, occasionally seeing the outdoors, family and friends.